speakeasy-api/openapi-directory/SDKs/github.com/api.github.com/1.1.4/typescript/README.md

 * `appsGetSubscriptionPlanForAccountStubbed` - Get a subscription plan for an account (stubbed)
 * `appsGetUserInstallation` - Get a user installation for the authenticated app
 * `appsGetWebhookConfigForApp` - Get a webhook configuration for an app
+* `appsGetWebhookDelivery` - Get a delivery for an app webhook
 * `appsListAccountsForPlan` - List accounts for a plan
 * `appsListAccountsForPlanStubbed` - List accounts for a plan (stubbed)
 * `appsListInstallationReposForAuthenticatedUser` - List repositories accessible to the user access token